lucasrocali/vdocipher-react-native/README.md

 --- | --- | ---
 otp | string | a valid otp
-playbackInfo | string | a valid playbackInfo
+playbackInfo | string | a valid playbackInfo forceLowestBitrate | boolean | whether to force lowest bitrate; default false forceHighestSupportedBitrate | boolean | whether to force highest supported bitrate; default false maxVideoBitrateKbps | number | maximum allowed video bitrate in kbps bufferingGoalMs | number | buffering goal in milliseconds, NOT recommended to change this value for most use cases; cannot be set to a value less than 15000

 #### showNativeControls